PRRT Case Studies

 Articles about Primal Reflex Release Technique™ for Pain Relief

-PUBMED ARTICLES
+PUBLISHED ARTICLES

 “AN EXPLORATORY CASE SERIES ANALYSIS OF THE USE OF PRIMAL REFLEX RELEASE TECHNIQUE™ TO IMPROVE SIGNS AND SYMPTOMS OF HAMSTRING STRAIN”

-2020 Apr;15 Hamstring strain (HS), a common condition found among the injured physically active population, is often treated with rest, stretching, and modalities.
+Hamstring strain (HS), a common condition found among the injured physically active population, is often treated with rest, stretching, and modalities.
 Primal Reflex Release Technique™ (PRRT™) is a manual therapy technique used to treat pain caused by over-stimulation of the body’s primal reflexes.
 The purpose of this case series was to explore the immediate effects of PRRT™ for treating hamstring strains.

 “TREATING GROIN AND HIP FLEXOR PAIN USING PRIMAL REFLEX RELEASE TECHNIQUE™: A CASE SERIES”

-2018 Aug;13 The nervous system plays a significant role in groin/hip flexor pain which is a common complaint in the active population.
-Patient examinations that lack consideration of the nervous system’s involvement may result in chronic pain and dysfunctional breathing patterns due to continuously excited (also known as “up-related”) primal reflexes.
+The nervous system plays a significant role in groin/hip flexor pain which is a common complaint in the active population.
+Patient examinations that lack consideration of the nervous system’s involvement may result in chronic pain and dysfunctional breathing patterns due to continuously excited (also known as “up-regulated”) primal reflexes.
 Primal Reflex Release Technique™ (PRRT™) is a novel treatment paradigm that was designed to calm primal reflexes from their excitatory state.
 The purpose of this case series was to describe the effects of down-regulating primal reflexes using PRRT™ on pain, function, and breathing pattern dysfunction in subjects who presented with groin and hip flexor pain and exhibited hyperesthesia to TriggerRegions™ in areas of respiration.

 “A CLINICAL GUIDE TO THE ASSESSMENT AND TREATMENT OF BREATHING PATTERN DISORDERS IN THE PHYSICALLY ACTIVE: PART 1.”

-2016 Oct;11 Appropriate assessment and interventions for breathing patterns prior to assessment of the patient’s musculoskeletal complaint may be beneficial.
+Appropriate assessment and interventions for breathing patterns prior to assessment of the patient’s musculoskeletal complaint may be beneficial.
 Breathing pattern disorders (BPDs) are remediable and influenced by biochemical, biomechanical, psychological, and/or unknown factors.
 The purpose of this clinical commentary is to demonstrate the integratration of a BPD assessment into a standard clinical musculoskeletal orthopedic examination.

 “A CLINICAL GUIDE TO THE ASSESSMENT AND TREATMENT OF BREATHING PATTERN DISORDERS IN THE PHYSICALLY ACTIVE: PART 2, A CASE SERIES”

-2016 Dec;11 Breathing pattern disorders (BPDs) are characterized by persistent, suboptimal breathing strategies that may result in additional musculoskeletal pain and/or dysfunction.
+Breathing pattern disorders (BPDs) are characterized by persistent, suboptimal breathing strategies that may result in additional musculoskeletal pain and/or dysfunction.
 The purpose of this case series was to examine the effects of Primal Reflex Release Technique (PRRT) and breathing exercise interventions in physically active individuals that presented with a primary complaint of musculoskeletal pain, a BPD, and startle reflexes.

 “A NOVEL APPROACH TO TREATING PLANTAR FASCIITIS – EFFECTS OF PRIMAL REFLEX RELEASE TECHNIQUE: A CASE SERIES”

-2015 Oct; 10 Plantar fasciitis (PF), a common condition affecting physically active individuals, is typically treated with orthotics, two to four months of stretching programs, and/or surgery.
+Plantar fasciitis (PF), a common condition affecting physically active individuals, is typically treated with orthotics, two to four months of stretching programs, and/or surgery.
 Primal Reflex Release Technique™ (PRRT) is thought to reduce over‐arousal of the nervous system through down‐regulation of the primal reflexes.
 The technique has been suggested as a novel treatment method for patients suffering from PF.
 The purpose of this case series was to examine the effects of PRRT on patients with PF.

 RESEARCH ARTICLES